-One difference in visual processing between photographs and both drawings and sketches was found with MEG-fMRI fusion very early on in high-level visual cortex.
-LOC exhibited a faster rise of object representations for photographs than for the other depiction types.
+One difference in visual processing between photos and both drawings and sketches was found with MEG-fMRI fusion very early on in high-level visual cortex.
+LOC exhibited a faster rise of object representations for photos than for the other depiction types.
 While the source of this specific difference is unclear and not found for MEG and fMRI data alone, one possible explanation for this finding is the marked difference in the spatial frequency spectrum between drawings and photographs.
-While drawings and sketches contain mainly high spatial frequency information, photographs additionally contain low spatial frequency information (Walther et al., 2011).
-This increased presence of low spatial frequency information may have contributed to an earlier rise of information related to rapid extraction of coarse information (Schyns and Oliva, 1994; Sugase et al., 1999; Bar, 2003; Bar et al., 2006; Kveraga et al., 2007; Peyrin et al., 2010; Musel et al., 2014; Petras et al., 2019).
+While drawings and sketches contain mainly high spatial frequency information, photos additionally contain low spatial frequency information (Walther et al., 2011).
+This increased presence of low spatial frequency information may have contributed to an earlier rise of information related to rapid extraction of coarse information (Bar,

+2003; Bar et al., 2006; Kveraga et al., 2007; Musel et al., 2014; Petras et al., 2019; Peyrin et al., 2010; Schyns & Oliva, 1994; Sugase et al., 1999).
 Future studies that carefully control spatial frequency in an image might reveal to what extent the spatiotemporal dynamics of object recognition are influenced by different spatial frequency patterns (Perfetto et al., 2020).